This article contains compensated links; please read my disclaimer for more information.

 Top things to do and see in Oslo in summer

 You should visit Vigelandsparken and Frognerparken (see above).
-During summer you will see the poor people who have to work while the rest of us are on holidays having picnics and barbeques in the park.
+During summer you will see people who have to work while the rest of us are on holidays having picnics and barbeques in the park 🙂

 Visit Oslo City Hall and experience building’s history, art and architecture, as well as some of the political and administrative activity that goes on in there.
 Oslo City Hall offers free public tours between approx. 1 June and 16 July at 10 AM, noon and 2 PM.
 Booking is not necessary.
 Free entrance with Oslo Pass.